also known as: carnality, carnally minded, carnal mind, fleshly, worldly

-Unconverted men are so called (1 Corinthians 3:3).
-They are referred to as having a “carnal mind, which is enmity against God” (Romans 8:6-7 KJV—compare Rom.
+Unconverted people are called carnal (1 Corinthians 3:3 NKJV).
+They are referred to as having a “carnal mind,” which is in “enmity against God” (Romans 8:6-7 KJV—compare Rom.
 8:6-7 ESV translation).

-The weapons of Christian warfare are “not carnal”, that is, they are not of man’s device, nor are wielded by human power (2 Corinthians 10:4).
+The weapons of Christian spiritual warfare are “not carnal,” that is, they are not of man’s device, nor are wielded by human power (2 Corinthians 10:4 NKJV).